Doctoral Program Description

 The character of these exams is outlined below.
 After passing all three examinations, the student is then admitted to candidacy for the doctoral degree.

 The Dissertation.
-During the next period of graduate work—the period the Graduate Catalogue terms the "Later Special Phase"—students research, write, and defend their doctoral dissertations.
+During the next period of graduate work—the period the Graduate Catalog terms the "Later Special Phase"—students research, write, and defend their doctoral dissertations.
 Throughout these semesters, they enroll in the course 510:701-702 ‘Research in History’, for a total accumulation of twenty-four credits.

 II.
 A. General Expectations For Timely Progress to the Ph.D.